The Problem

 Certificate issued

 ONTO is never in your inference path.
 You cache the discipline layer, inject it yourself.
-Unlimited requests.
-Free access for all providers — full GOLD, full scoring, signed proof chain.
+The corpus is delivered once, signed, and watermarked; subsequent operation is local to your infrastructure.

 Get Started